EGmux/Sarcophagus_certora_formal-verification/README.md

-# Sarcophagus formal verification
+# Sarcophagus Formal Verification

-## 🤔 What is formal verification and Certora?
+## 🤔 What is Formal Verification and Certora?

-Formal verification is the act of proving or disproving hypothesis about a system by verifying the validity of a set of properties.
+Formal verification is the act of proving or disproving hypotheses about a system by verifying the validity of a set of properties.

 Certora is one of the available tools in the blockchain ecosystem capable of formal verification.
-The tool has two main concepts for defining such hypothesis the first being a rule and the second an invariant.
-A rule is any set of properties that must hold under specific conditions during runtime while invariants must hold during the whole runtime.
+The tool has two main concepts for defining such hypotheses: the first being a **rule**, and the second an **invariant**.
+A rule is any set of properties that must hold under specific conditions during runtime, while invariants must hold throughout the entire runtime.

-Certora uses the CVL(certora verification language) as an DSL to describe rules and invariants.
-A valid CVL files require the .spec file extension to be recognized by the Certora compiler, also one could provide a .conf file to avoid passing command line flags to the cli tool provided by certora to verify a .spec file.
+Certora uses CVL (Certora Verification Language) as a DSL to describe rules and invariants.
+Valid CVL files require the `.spec` file extension to be recognized by the Certora compiler.
+Additionally, one can provide a `.conf` file to avoid passing command-line flags to the CLI tool provided by Certora to verify a `.spec` file.

 ## ⚰️ What is Sarcophagus?